Alpenglow Ski Mountaineering History Project Home

 p.
 1: The earliest mention of skiing in Mazama records is the account of a February 1897 expedition to the eight-year-old Cloud Cap Inn by Will Langille and congressman Malcolm Moody of the Dalles (both Mazamas) and Mr. Balfour of Lyle Washington.
 The account describes the party's equipment, consisting of nine-foot homemade skis with toe-strap bindings and a single long pole.
 During the first decade of the 1900s, Mazamas were guests each winter of O.C.
 Yocum at Government Camp.
 No mention is made of skiing.

 p.
 2: The first Mazama winter sports expedition was launched on January 9, 1913 by Col. L.L.
 Hawkins, Martin Gorman and T. Brooke White with a lot of publicity.
+(Note: According to other sources, the year was actually 1903.)
 They hiked with their homemade skis from Tollgate to Government Camp where they were guests of Yocum.
 None of the party had previous experience but they came back much enthused.
 (Note: Other sources say this expedition took place in 1903.)
 Skis were scarce and remained a novelty for several years.
 Most trips were made on snowshoes.
 Peggy Mills mentions trips involving skis in 1913, 1914, and 1916.

 One of the most extended early trips was made in 1917 by Frank I. Jones and Rodney Glisan.
 Over six days they skied from the end of the plowed road beyond Fort Klamath to Crater Lake and back.
 They found the lake mostly frozen and spent two days at the rim photographing.